The mission of Symphonicity is to provide high quality music for everyone, to afford an opportunity for performers, and to educate young musicians.

 We are a group of more than 200 orchestra musicians and chorus members who love music and voluntarily come together every year to present masterworks performances, as well as other beloved and traditional concerts.
 We are also a proud member of the resident companies at the Sandler Center for the Performing Arts.

 It all started in the summer of 1981 when a group of 35 musicians, under the baton of David S. Kunkel, met together to provide challenging performance experiences for musicians and high-quality, low-cost concerts for the Virginia Beach community.
 Since then, the orchestra has stayed true to its purpose, but is now known as Symphonicity (combining “city” with “Symphony”) to reflect the growth, reach and quality of the organization.
 In 2017, upon the retirement of our founding director and after an international search, Maestro Daniel W. Boothe took the podium as our Music Director and Conductor.

-Though we have garnered local and national nominations and awards for contributions to the arts and effective programming, we are most proud of our members who volunteer an astonishing 90,000+ hours to create enriching and memorable experiences for our community.
+Though we have garnered local and national nominations and awards for contributions to the arts and effective programming, we are most proud of our members who volunteer thousands of hours to create enriching and memorable experiences for our community.

 Symphonicity is a success story built upon the love of music and a desire to share it.
 However, none of it could be done without the generous and growing support of our patrons, corporate sponsors, and grants from local, regional and national resources.

 As its founding conductor in 1981, David S. Kunkel managed the growth of Symphonicity (formerly the Virginia Beach Symphony Orchestra), taking it from a modest group of volunteers to a professional quality orchestra.
 Under his leadership, the orchestra performs four subscription concerts annually, a children’s concert, a Messiah Sing-along, and five summer concerts at the Virginia Beach oceanfront, including the 4th of July Spectacular.